Piecewise hereditary algebras under field extensions: introduction

 By \cite{JMD}, if an algebra is derived equivalent to a hereditary algebra (or a canonical algebra), then so is its skew group algebra extension under certain condition.
 However, the converse of this statement has not been proved.
 Our theorem is the field extension version of this statement with a confirmation of the converse.

-Our proof of the main theorem is based on the description of hereditary triangulated categories using directing objects in \cite{CR}.
-We are inspired by the proof of a theorem in \cite{LZ} saying that tilted algebras are compatible under certain skew group algebra extensions.
+Our proof of the main theorem is based on the description of hereditary triangulated categories by directing objects; see \cite[Corollary 5.5]{CR}.
+We are inspired by the proof of Theorem 1.1 in \cite{LZ} saying that tilted algebras are compatible under certain skew group algebra extensions.